The Fall of the House of Usher (2023) | Horrific & Surprising

 Image: Netflix

-If you have read any of the more famous Edgar Allen Poe short stories, you’re likely to pick up on all the different references throughout the show.
+If you have read any of the more famous Edgar Allan Poe short stories, you’re likely to pick up on all the different references throughout the show.
 From the titles of the episodes alone, you might be able to predict what occurs at some point.
 Some episodes are more direct with their reference to the source material, like the episode titled “Masque of the Red Death.”
 Other episodes, like “Goldbug,” use the Poe material as a jumping-off point but don’t really stick too close to the original story.
 The show manages to incorporate enough of Poe’s work for you to recognize it, but it never feels like the show is necessarily trying to retell the original story, which works immensely to its benefit.
 It doesn’t come across as a retelling because it has its own identity, and and has enough complexity to its story and characters to keep you engaged.
 There are a few times throughout the entire series where the references felt a little forced, but that’s really only a minor nitpick.

 The main strengths of The Fall of the House of Usher are in the writing and acting.
 Mike Flannigan is credited as the series creator, primary writer, and director of at least four episodes.
 Flannigan is also the chief creative behind the other Netflix shows The Haunting of Hill House and The Haunting of Bly Manor, which were two shows I didn’t watch from start to finish, but recognized their quality being a cut above others with their solid writing and acting.
 Flannigan has established himself as one of the few creatives out there with the talent to create complex characters and interesting stories, even with somewhat limited premises.
 You wouldn’t think that a movie about a haunted mirror or yet another haunted Ouija board would be interesting, but when put in Flannigan’s hands, they’ve turned out to be surprisingly good.
 The same can be said for his Netflix shows and this one in particular.